Mussel: As food

 Humans have used mussels as food for thousands of years.
 About 17 species are edible, of which the most commonly eaten are Mytilus edulis, M. galloprovincialis, M. trossulus and Perna canaliculus.
 Although freshwater mussels are edible, today they are widely considered unpalatable and are rarely consumed.
 Freshwater mussels were once eaten extensively by native peoples of North America and some still do today.

 In the United States during the Second World War, mussels were commonly served in diners and restaurants across the country.
 This was due to wartime rationing and shortages of red meat, such as beef and pork.
 Mussels became a popular substitute for most meats (with the exception of poultry).

 In Belgium, the Netherlands, and France, mussels are consumed with French fries (mosselen met friet or moules-frites) or bread.
 In Belgium, mussels are sometimes served with fresh herbs and flavorful vegetables in a stock of butter and white wine.
-Fries and Belgian beer sometimes are accompaniments.
-A similar style of preparation is commonly found in the Rhineland where mussels are customarily served in restaurants with a side of dark bread in "months containing an R", that is between September and April.
+Fries and Belgian beer are sometimes accompaniments.
+A similar style of preparation is commonly found in the Rhineland where mussels are customarily served in restaurants with a side of dark bread during the winter months.
 In the Netherlands, mussels are sometimes served fried in batter or breadcrumbs, particularly at take-out food outlets or informal settings.
 In France, the Éclade des Moules, or, locally, Terré de Moules, is a mussel bake that can be found along the beaches of the Bay of Biscay.